 7.1 The affairs of the Club shall be conducted by a management committee consisting of: President, Vice President, Honorary Secretary, Honorary Treasurer, Honorary Competition Secretary, Club Liaison Officer, and such named Officers as may be deemed necessary and up to five ordinary members.

-7.5 Any committee Officer still within their first two years of office will be re-
+Elected Committee Officers initially serve for a period of two years and any committee Officer still within their first two years of office will automatically be put forward for re-

-7.6 Any member not able to attend the AGM may cast a proxy vote in advance.
+7.7 Should any member not be available to attend the AGM they may elect a proxy vote in advance to be added at the AGM.

 8. COMMITTEE MEETINGS